cheese-drawer/seed-python-rabbitmq-docker/README.md

-# Simple Flask server on Docker
+# Python microservice seed project

 The following seed project can be used to set up any Flask-based server to run in Docker.
 The project structure places the Docker & dev environment files at the root, with the python application inside `./app`:

 ```
 .